MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

 NutraSafe free tier

-Vitamin and mineral tracking against UK NRVs, allergen warning detail, AI Coach, AI meal scan and full reaction-pattern analysis are on NutraSafe Pro (£3.99/month, iOS, monthly only).
+Vitamin and mineral tracking against UK NRVs, allergen warning detail, AI Coach, AI meal scan and full reaction-pattern analysis are on NutraSafe Pro (£3.99/month or £34.99/year, iOS).

 MyFitnessPal free tier